rsksmart/devportal/docs/04-resources/06-guides/powpeg/faqs.md

     </Accordion.Body>
   </Accordion.Item>
   <Accordion.Item eventKey="2">
     <Accordion.Header as="h3">3.
-How do I derive a BTC private key after sending RBTC through the PowPeg?</Accordion.Header>
+How do I derive a BTC private key after sending RBTC through the PowPeg app?</Accordion.Header>
     <Accordion.Body>
       - See section on [deriving electrum](/resources/guides/powpeg/pegout/deriving-electrum#getting-a-wallet-private-key) for how to export a private key.
     </Accordion.Body>